 Code implies syntactic exactness of linguistic signs: connection.
 Compatibility and consistency and syntactic exactness are the conditions of code’s operational functionality.
 Code is language in debt.

 So whereas code is language in debt, we can see that a local accent is more like a linguistic surplus; it is an excess when the cup of language runneth over into the place where people live, work, and play.

-What this means is that one should defend the Boston accent today not strictly to defend the speech of Boston itself, but also to defend a local dialect spoken in the deserts of Ethiopia or in the jungles of Peru: the defense of local accents is also the defense of local environments, local cultures, and ultimately the planetary human community itself.
+What this means is that one should defend the Boston accent today not strictly to defend the speech of Boston itself, but also to defend a local dialect spoken in the deserts of Ethiopia or in the jungles of Peru: the defense of local accents is also the defense of local environments, local cultures, and human community itself.
 To defend a local accent today is to defend the very notion of diversity in its global dimension.

 And, in the same way, one should not defend the Boston accent strictly in its historical enunciation.
 The Boston accent, like all accents, are open linguistic processes rather than fixed patterns of speech.
 Meaning, one should defend the Boston accent knowing full well it could develop and change as it progresses into the future, just as all languages surely do.

 The paradox here is that the elimination of local accents — that is to say, the elimination of the link between language and place — is often seen as a progressive feature of globalization: as the world becomes more interconnected, we naturally lose our provincial ties and become more cosmopolitan through our engagement with greater cultural and technological forces.
 But the truth is the exact opposite appears to be happening.
 What we are rather seeing take place is a dumbing down, a frightening homogenization of culture when transposed upon the global network, and, with that, the emergence of a dangerous reactionary politics looking to violently recover a sense of roots that have been foreclosed by the globalization process.